15 Jun 9 Tips to Help You Blow the Competition Away at Your Next Dog Show

-Review results from past shows to learn more about why some bullies placed over others.
+Review results from past shows to learn more about why some placed over others.
 If possible, find out who the judges are so you can get a feel for their style and expectations well in advance.
 How strict are they with regards to the standards?
 Movement?
 Stance?
 These are a few factors to keep in mind when doing your research.

 Connect with other handlers.

 What better way to learn best practices than from a seasoned dog handler?
 Also, reach out to the registry for advice.
 They should be more than willing to point you in the right direction.